 At Rose Gums over 160 species of birds have been recorded.
-Your hosts Jon & Peta are keen naturalists and are more than happy to explain the uniqueness of this special place.
 Comprehensive environmental information is available in the treehouses.
 At Rose Gums all the endemics to the Wet Tropics have been recorded except the Golden Bowerbird.
 There are a variety of habitats at Rose Gums including wet sclerophyll (Rose Gums), upland rainforest, acacia regrowth, rainforest streams, reforestation plots, grasslands, gardens and a dam.
 Due to this diversity the bird life is not only abundant with some unique birds eg Blue-faced Parrot-finch, Victoria’s Riflebird, Tooth-billed Bowerbird and many more.
 More bird watching information: Bird List & Speciality Birds

-Also there are self-guided walks available with comprehensive interpretative information in all tree houses.
-It is not hard to spot at least 40 bird species on a morning tour on the property.
+There are self-guided walks available with comprehensive interpretative information in all houses.
+It is not hard to spot at least 40 bird species on a morning bird watch on the property.
 Within 50 kilometres of Rose Gums the list can grow to over 80 bird species in day.

 Rose Gums is very central to all the top birding spots and is an ideal base to see the rest of this amazingly diverse region.

 The Cairns Highlands has a wide variety of habitats such as riverine, wetland, woodland, rainforest, grassland, agricultural and parkland and also has one of the largest avifauna of any region in Australia.
-Download the Tropical Tablelands Tourism Bird Brochure for more information on the bird watching capital of Australia.
+Download the Bird Trails Tropical Qld Brochure 2018 for more information on the bird watching capital of Australia.

 Geographically the Atherton Tableland covers from Malanda at the southern end to Mareeba/Julatten at the northern end, out to Ravenshoe, Herberton in the west and across to the coastal ranges.
 Within this area are many habitats ranging from dry monsoon eucalypt woodland, wet & dry sclerophyll and upland rainforest as well as open bodies of water like Tinaroo Dam, Lake Eacham and Lake Barrine (pristine volcanic crater lakes in the rainforest).
 This diversity of habitats attracts a large range of bird species within a relatively small area and offers great bird watching opportunities.
 Within the tableland area over 300 bird species have been recorded including the 13 Wet Tropics endemics: